Which is the BEST cordless power tool brand? Dewalt? Milwaukee? Ryobi? This seems like a simple question, but the answer isn’t.

 Benefits: Unique tools, such as hybrid corded-cordless sanders, good quality, brand reputation.

-Downsides: Very limited product selection.
+Downsides: Very limited product selection, very high pricing.

-Overall: If you want a Festool power tool, and you want it to be cordless, you have some options.
+What I Said in 2021: If you want a Festool power tool, and you want it to be cordless, you have some options.
 Festool made a push in 2020 to consolidate some of their cordless power tools into combo kits aimed at contractors and remodelers.

 Festool’s cordless platforms are limited, presumably because they are more of a finish and fine work brand.
 The brand is not focused on the broader needs of users involved in construction or the trades.